 11. Make Your Own Kinetic Sand Slime

-Sensory play enhances your child’s fine motor skills, setting them up to complex activities such as pottery, weaving, playing basketball, or tennis in the future.
-Tactile games allow your kids to gain physical strength and confidence.
+Sensory play enhances your child’s fine motor skillsiXAbilities where one needs to use the small muscles in their hands, fingers, and wrists to perform specific movements. , setting them up to complex activities such as pottery, weaving, playing basketball, kickball, or tennis in the future.
+TactileiXRelating to the sense of touch. games allow your kids to gain physical strength and confidence.

 - Kids love playing with sand, and DIY kinetic sand slime is non-toxic, easy to make, and long-lasting.

 - All you need is some play sand, glue, shaving cream, liquid starch, and food coloring.

 - Mix them in small proportions and get the gooiest sand slime!